bparanj/crystal/computer/memory/dimm.md

 ### Conclusion:

-DIMMs provide the necessary speed, capacity, and reliability required by contemporary computing tasks.
-Their evolution from SDRAM to DDR5 has continuously pushed the boundaries of memory performance, making them essential for desktops, laptops, and servers alike.
+DIMMs provide the necessary speed, capacity, and reliability required by computing tasks.
+Their evolution from SDRAM to DDR5 has pushed the boundaries of memory performance, making them essential for desktops, laptops, and servers.
 The dual in-line design, with independent contacts and a 64-bit data path, represents a significant advancement over previous memory technologies, ensuring efficient and robust data handling for a wide range of applications.